 But make the two batches of dough separately, instead of just doubling everything in one pan.

 These gougères are freakin’ fantastic.
-I made them too late at night after a frustrating day at work, so I brought most of the batch to the office the next day, warmed them up, and fed them to the natives.
+I made them too late at night after a frustrating day at work, so I brought most of the batch to the office the next day, warmed them up, and fed them to my clamoring audience.
 They loved them even though they’d been sitting overnight.
 In fact, most people flocked to them.